Implementing async-await syntax using delimited continuations

 5. Delimited continuations

-Delimited continuations are continuations that end with a value, their
+Delimited continuations are exactly that.
+On top of being callable with a value,

-functions that return something.
-Because those continuations don't capture the
+they end at some point and return a value.
+Because those continuations don’t capture the entire

 constructs.
 Let’s see them in action through the call-with-prompt